Bib build guide - V2

 Hello!
-Welcome to the Bib build bibld guide.
+Welcome to the Bib build bibld guide (v2).
 Bib is quite a simple build, and fairly beginner friendly.
+This updated build guide involves less trimming of pins, which makes it a little easier - but is 'electrically' the same.
+If you want to check out v1, it is here.

 You will need: a soldering iron, side cutters, a bib kit, and a little patience.